Last updated 2026-06-12 · All comparison pages

 Critique vs CodeRabbit.

-CodeRabbit is an AI code review tool that posts line-level feedback on every pull request and summaries for reviewers.
-It prices per developer per month, runs primarily on a fixed vendor stack, and is popular with small to mid-sized GitHub teams.
+CodeRabbit is an AI code review tool that posts line-level feedback on pull requests and summaries for reviewers.
+It prices per developer per month, runs on a mostly fixed vendor stack, and is popular with GitHub teams that want a simple comment bot.

 Quick answer